You are looking to find an alternative to buying Nespresso pods on a regular basis, but you still want to use your Nespresso Machine?

 You have to try a few times until you manage to get the best cup.

-After just a few attempts you will figure out the right amount of coffee, the right type of coffee, and how much tamping is needed to achieve the desired outcome.
+After few attempts you will figure out the right amount of coffee, the right type of coffee, and how much tamping is needed to achieve the desired outcome.

-I share some tips on these key points in my article and they may help you become a pro faster.
+I share some tips on these key variables in my article and they may help you become a pro faster.

 - Since Nespresso machines aren’t intented to be used with third party capsules, the machine would make a bit more noise when you insert a refillable one.